youknowone/ring/docs/factory.rst

 Creating a new factory function is also quick & easy.

-Though **Django** is not a storage, it has its own low-level cache API.
+Though **Django** itself is not a storage, it has its own low-level cache API.
 **Ring** has a factory function for Django as a cache backend:

 .. autosummary::